 Section 5.2 A table that shows your costs for a one-month supply of a drug

-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be a coinsurance.

-As shown in the table below, the amount of the copayment or coinsurance depends on which cost-sharing tier.
+As shown in the table below, the amount of the coinsurance depends on the cost-sharing tier.